Crossing Borders: Boundary Waters to Quetico | Part One

 Interested?
 Find more info on securing a Boundary Waters Canoe Area Permit and Canadian Remote Area Border Crossing Permit (RABC).

-Head to Part Two of this series.
+Head to Part Two.

 Disclaimer: I do not receive any compensation from the resources mentioned in this article.
 If you want to go on your winter camping trip, it’s up to you to plan and prepare for all the conditions you may encounter.
 Honestly assess your experiences, fitness, and skill set.
 The BWCA and Quetico are remote wilderness areas and help may be hours or a day away.
 Conditions change frequently.
 Check with local outfitters and ranger stations for current updates.
 Information stated in this article may be inaccurate or not up to date.